mohitpai/journey-optimizer.en/help/using/offers/batch-delivery.md

 1. Name your job request, then select the dataset where the job data should be sent into.

-1. Select the Adobe Experience Platform segment to target.
+1. Select the Adobe Experience Platform audience to target.

-1. Select one or multiple offer decision scopes that you want to use to deliver offers to the segment:
+1. Select one or multiple offer decision scopes that you want to use to deliver offers to the audience:
     1. Select a placement from the list.
     1. The decisions available for the selected placement display.
 Select the decision of your choice and click **[!UICONTROL Add]**.
     1. Repeat the operation to add as many decision scopes as desired.